archivesunleashed/archivesunleashed.org/content/aut/resaw.md

 | 1630 - 1715 | [Digging into WARCs with Jupyter Notebooks](https://archivesunleashed.org/notebooks/)                            |
 | 1715 - 1730 | Wrap Up                                                              |

+## Jupyter Notebooks

+You can run the Jupyter Notebooks in your browser at <https://mybinder.org/v2/gh/archivesunleashed/auk-notebooks/master>.
+Have fun!

 ## Homework

 What should you bring?
 If you want to dig into WARCs yourself, you'll need a laptop.
 If not, we will be working through exercises collectively, so you are more than welcome to participate in that manner too.